Implicit score-driven filters for time-varying parameter models: Introduction

 Second, for concave logarithmic densities (again, even when misspecified), the ISD update is contractive in mean squared error toward a small region around the \mbox{(pseudo-)}true parameter (Theorem~\ref{Thm_GlobOpt}).
 On average, therefore, updates improve on predictions.
 In fact, the largest gains are expected for the worst predictions.
 This result requires the existence of a pseudo-true parameter, but is otherwise largely independent of the DGP.
 Only when the prediction is very close to the pseudo-true parameter may the update be less accurate, as is unavoidable for any stochastic-optimization method (e.g., \citealp{patrascu2018nonasymptotic}).

 Beyond being largely DGP agnostic, Theorems~\ref{Thm_Invertability}--\ref{Thm_GlobOpt} are also robust in that they hold for an arbitrary (positive-definite) learning-rate matrix.
 In contrast, ESD filters require additional Lipschitz-type conditions and sufficiently small learning rates to avoid instability or divergence, especially in misspecified settings.
-Theorems~\ref{Thm_Invertability}--\ref{Thm_GlobOpt} assume concavity of the logarithmic researcher-postulated density to obtain strong theoretical guarantees.
+Theorems~\ref{Thm_Invertability}--\ref{Thm_GlobOpt} assume concavity of the researcher-postulated log density to obtain strong theoretical guarantees.
 While this reliance on concavity/convexity is standard in the optimization literature (e.g., \citealp{boyd2004convex}; \citealp{nesterov2018lectures}), throughout the article we highlight extensions indicating that the proposed method is broadly applicable (see Remark~\ref{remark1}).

 We illustrate the properties of ISD filters through simulation experiments and empirical applications.
-In simulations, we show that under correct specification the static \mbox{(hyper-)} parameters are accurately recovered (Section~\ref{Sec_Est}).
+In simulations, we show that under correct specification the static \mbox{(hyper-)}parameters are accurately recovered (Section~\ref{Sec_Est}).
 Under misspecification, ISD filters reliably track the pseudo-true parameter path even when the ESD filter diverges (Section~\ref{Sec_Sim}), which can arise even in simple settings if the gradient is not Lipschitz continuous.
 Although this risk of divergence is well known in optimization, it appears to have been overlooked in the score-driven filtering literature (Section~\ref{subsec:lit}).
+In a high-dimensional network-flow design, we further demonstrate that, as dimensionality increases, ISD filtering outperforms particle filtering in both estimation accuracy and computational efficiency (Section~\ref{sec: Network}).

 Finally, we present three empirical applications highlighting advantages of ISD over ESD filters.
 First, we estimate a linear regression of Microsoft returns on market returns with a time-varying beta.
 Second, we analyze growth-at-risk via lower quantiles of U.S. GDP growth, where the ISD filter yields an implicit version of \citeauthor{engle2004caviar}'s (\citeyear{engle2004caviar}) adaptive CAViaR model.
 Because ISD quantile updates cannot cross the observation on which they are based, simple restrictions on the prediction step ensure that jointly modeled quantiles remain properly ordered.
 Third, in a study of T-bill rate spreads, the ISD filter outperforms its explicit counterpart even when our concavity assumptions are violated.